aditya9729/2020-msia423-gudal-gamexplorer/README.md

 * SET AWS_ACCESS_KEY with your aws access key.
 * SET AWS_SECRET_KEY with you aws secret key.
-* SET DATABASE_NAME as the database name of your rds instance.

 Run the following commands and replace xxxx with keys etc.